-If you are absolutely sure you WILL NOT attempt summit in 2D1N, you should go through Senaru.
-This will take you through a steeper non-stop climb through the rain forest, and a fairly difficult rocky climb in the last leg.
+If you are absolutely sure you WILL NOT attempt to summit in 2D1N, you should go through Senaru.
+This will take you through a steeper non-stop climb through the rainforest, and a fairly difficult rocky climb in the last leg.
 But it’s a more beautiful and shaded route than Sembalun.
 You cannot reach the summit in two days if you go through Senaru though.

-If you are doing a longer trek, longer than 3D2N, then you don’t have to worry about choosing as you would be hitting both sides anyway.
+If you are doing a longer trek, maybe a 3D2N – this is what most people choose, then you don’t have to worry about choosing as you would be hitting both sides anyway.
 However, if you are wondering whether to start from Sembalun or Senaru, it probably comes down to when you want to summit.
 If you want to summit earlier in the trip, then choose Sembalun.
 If not, then choose Senaru.

 Our Mount Rinjani Trek Guide

 We booked our trip with Hallo Trekker and I have nothing but praises for them.
 They arranged everything for us from airport transport to accommodation, meals, and porters.
 Our guide’s name is Mr. Sap aka Kecap, nicknamed for his love of the Indonesian sweet soy condiment.
 We were also joined by Hans from Hallo Trekker as he wanted to take pictures of the climb.

-Both Kecap and Hans were amazing in the trip.
+Both Kecap and Hans were amazing on the trip.
 Kecap is extremely experienced and helped one of my teammates who needed more assistance to climb and descend.
 He even carried her backpack which was a huge help for us.
 Hans helped to guide us on the way down and sorted out logistics of our trip.
 I loved how they cared about the mountain too, making sure we didn’t leave any trash behind.